NodeDiver/subscriptn-simple/Geyser Hackaton NWC/geyser_story.md

 ### **What's the Solution?**

-⚡️ **SubscriptN** automates recurring Bitcoin subscriptions between shop owners and BTCPay Server admins powered by **Nostr Wallet Connect**.
+⚡️ **Bitinfrashop** automates recurring Bitcoin subscriptions between shop owners and BTCPay Server admins powered by **Nostr Wallet Connect**.
 Think of it like Patreon or Stripe Subscriptions, but Bitcoin-native and Nostr-native.
 No fiat.
 No banks.
 No middlemen.

 Admins track which shops are paying.
 Shops pay via NWC with a click.
 If they don't?
 They lose admin rights automatically via the BTCPay Greenfield API.
 Simple.